ddecarle/eeb462-2024/LAB1_characterMatrices.md

 cd ~/Downloads
 ```

-2. Move the LabOne folder to your desktop using the move `mv` command
+2. Make a new folder on your desktop called "EEB462" and move the LabOne folder into it using the move `mv` command

 ```
+mkdir ~/Desktop/EEB462
-mv LabOne ~/Desktop
+mv LabOne ~/Desktop/EEB462
 ```

+3. Move your MUSCLE program into this new folder as well (`~/Desktop/EEB462`)

-3. Navigate into the LabOne folder, and create a new folder called “Fasta”.
+4. Navigate into the LabOne folder, and create a new folder called “Fasta”.

 ```
-cd ~/Desktop/LabOne
+cd ~/Desktop/EEB462/LabOne
+mkdir Fasta
 ```

-3. Move all `.fasta` files into this new folder
+5. Move all `.fasta` files into this new folder

 ```
 mv *.fasta Fasta
 ```

-5. Navigate into the "Fasta" folder, and use the list directory contents command - `ls` - to view the contents of that folder
+6. Navigate into the "Fasta" folder, and use the list directory contents command - `ls` - to view the contents of that folder

 ---
 #### QUESTION 1
-What files are now stored in `~'Desktop/LabOne/Fasta`? *(1 point)*
+What files are now stored in `~'Desktop/EEB462/LabOne/Fasta`? *(1 point)*

 ---

-6. Use the `head` command to display the first few lines of one of the files contained within the “Fasta” folder.
+7. Use the `head` command to display the first few lines of one of the files contained within the “Fasta” folder.

 ```
 head <fileName>